 During the Civil War the area was actively contested by Union and Confederate forces.
 Union forces were deployed to end Confederate blockade-running and to destroy salt-works on the Choctawhatchee Bay.
 Families in the area had members that served on both sides.
 Some of their descendants reside in Niceville today.

 Mail service to Boggy was established by Law Number 16, the Acts and Resolution adopted by the Legislature of Florida on July 21, 1868.
+This is the date observed as Niceville's official date of establishment.
 The Boggy Post Office was located about 100 feet from a wharf close to where Mill Creek flows into Boggy Bayou.
 Boggy was assigned Election Precinct Number 9.
-Boggy is on the 1895 Florida map.
+Boggy appeared on the 1895 map of Florida.

 Some families that homesteaded along Boggy Bayou in the early 1900s include: